Susanne Hou: Biography

 On Christmas Day, 2006, Susanne performed for the first time together with her father in Shanghai.
 The orchestral performance, which featured Susanne as a soloist and Alec as the conductor, was the focus of a CBC The National documentary titled Return to Shanghai.
 It aired in May 2007 on CBC television.

-In 2009, SusanneHou was granted the use of the 1735 "ex-Mary Portman, Fritz Kreisler Giuseppe Guarneri del Gesù, Cremona" by the Stradivari Society of Chicago.
-The historic violin is famous as being once owned and bowed by Fritz Kreisler – widely regard as one of the most famous violinists in history.
+In 2009, Hou was granted the use of the 1735 "ex-Mary Portman, Fritz Kreisler Giuseppe Guarneri del Gesù, Cremona" by the Stradivari Society of Chicago.
+The historic violin was once owned and bowed by Fritz Kreisler.

-Hou's music video "The Devil's Delight", produced by Rhombus Media premiered on Bravo!TV in 2010; she also stars in a new documentary on the "Canada Council Instrument Bank", produced by Rotating Planet and directed by Ari Cohen for Bravo!.
-She performed the violin solo in the Atom Egoyan film Adoration which won the Ecumenical Jury Prize at Festival de Cannes, featuring music composed by Mychael Danna.
+Hou's music video "The Devil's Delight", produced by Rhombus Media, premiered on Bravo!TV in 2010; she also stars in a documentary on the "Canada Council Instrument Bank", produced by Rotating Planet and directed by Ari Cohen for Bravo!.
+She performed the violin solo in the Atom Egoyan film Adoration that won the Ecumenical Jury Prize at Festival de Cannes, featuring music composed by Mychael Danna.

-On November 27, 2013, Susanne Hou used the Kreisler violin to record Beethoven's Violin Concerto in D Major, Op.
+On November 27, 2013, Hou used the Kreisler violin to record Beethoven's Violin Concerto in D Major, Op.
 61 (1806) with the London Symphony Orchestra.
-Hou chose the music as a "tribute" to Beethoven, Kreisler, as well as her parents Alec and Yvonne Hou.
-The Beethoven concerto, with Kreisler's cadenzas, was the same music that her father Alec performed the night she was born.
+Hou chose the music as a "tribute" to Beethoven, Kreisler, and her parents Alec and Yvonne Hou.
+The concerto, with Kreisler's cadenzas, was the same music that her father Alec performed the night she was born.
 The London recording was filmed for a documentary by Toronto's Know Rules Media in association with UK's HiBROW production company.
-The film is expected to explore the rare violin's nearly 300-year history, including how it ended up in Hou's hands.
+The film is expected to explore the violin's nearly 300-year history, including how it ended up in Hou's hands.

-Sir Yehudi Menuhin referred to Hou as "absolutely phenomenal… one of the greatest young talents of the future…" and Jean-Jacques Kantorow, member of jury in the Concours International Marguerite Long-Jacques Thibaud said, "By the final round of the competition, Ms. Hou had the entire jury at her feet."
+Sir Yehudi Menuhin referred to Hou as "absolutely phenomenal … one of the greatest young talents of the future", and Jean-Jacques Kantorow, member of the jury in the Concours International Marguerite Long-Jacques Thibaud said, "By the final round of the competition, Ms. Hou had the entire jury at her feet."